NASA Internship

 Collaborative Training Simulation

-This was our main project through out the term.
-We, the other intern and I, were tasked with developing new features for the Collaborative Training Simulation program.
-This a software program developed in Unreal Engine 5 that allows multiple users across different NASA centers explore processing facilities in VR and practice operations in a realistic virtual setting.
-We developed two new features ‘controllerless object interaction’, which allows users to pick up virtual objects without hand controllers and full-body tracking with Vive hardware, which a new way for users to interact with the virtual world using smaller more cost effective hardware.
+Our main task through out the term was developing new features for the Collaborative Training Simulation program.
+This a software program, developed in Unreal Engine 5, that allows multiple users, across NASA centers, to practice operations in a realistic interactive environment.
+We developed two new features controllerless object interaction and full-body tracking.
+Controllerless object interaction allows users to pick up virtual objects without hand controllers.
+The full-body tracking system utilized Vive hardware, to implement a more cost effective method for approximate full-body tracking.

 Conclusion

 One of the best parts of my internship experience were the people I met.
-I got to meet engineers from every type of disciple.
-Everyone at NASA was extremely open to talking about their work and were willing to share their time explaining their work in detail.
-Additionally, the other interns were all passionate and skilled.
-I enjoyed learning about their work during our weekly meetings.
-The people around me motivated and inspired me to learn and improve my skills.
-Everyday felt like a little adventure in which I got solve challenging problems.
-The experience has definitely deepen my passion for computer science and my general interest in engineering.
+Everyone at NASA was extremely open to talking about their work and generous with their time.
+I learned so much not only about software, but also a general appreciation for the skill and dedication that goes into all the engineering disciplines.
+The people around me motivated and inspired me.
+Everyday felt like a small adventure in which I got solve challenging problems.

 Intern group picture on our last day